 Please read and follow any water safety advice, guidance and signage to keep yourself and others safe.
 Our coasts and waters are great places to visit for all the family, but make sure you plan ahead on tide times and temperature changes throughout the year.
-For more information, safety guidelines and helpful advice, visit
+For more information, safety guidelines and helpful advice, visit:

 The crisp sea waters and calm lochs across Scotland are often enticing for a dip or swim, especially on a warm day.
 Whilst wild swimming in Scotland is allowed, there is some outdoor swimming safety advice you should follow:

-Take a mate: it is important to never swim alone, even if you are an experienced swimmer.
+It is important to never swim alone, even if you are an experienced swimmer.
 Tides and temperatures can change quickly, so it's always useful to be with someone else in case you get into trouble.
 Plus being with friends always makes things more enjoyable!

-Take it slowly: if you're new to the sport it's a good idea to take things at a slower pace.
+If you're new to the sport it's a good idea to take things at a slower pace.
 Go in and out of the water quickly for your first few swims to adjust to the cold water, and stay close to the shoreline too.

-Research your destination: read up on places to go wild swimming in Scotland, or take recommendations from other experienced swimmers, especially if you're just starting out.
+Read up on places to go wild swimming in Scotland, or take recommendations from other experienced swimmers, especially if you're just starting out.
 There are also community groups so you can meet up with like-minded people too.
 It is also good to research parking options and facilities nearby.

-Nature: if you're swimming in the sea, be mindful of any local wildlife you may encounter.
+If you're swimming in the sea, be mindful of any local wildlife you may encounter.
 On the west coast you may come across basking sharks; they're not dangerous but a fin poking out the water might give you a fright!
 Also nesting grounds can be found in bushes and treelines near the shore, so make sure you don't disturb any habitats.
 In the summer, watch out for poisonous blue green algae and avoid swimming near it.

-Be seen: wearing a colourful swim cap can help you be seen by other people, boats and lifeguards on the water, and by people on the shore.
+Wearing a colourful swim cap can help you be seen by other people, boats and lifeguards on the water, and by people on the shore.
 Also having a colourful safety 'tow' float, similar to an inflatable buoy, so that people can see you in the water.

-Stay warm: even in the summer months, water in and around Scotland can drop to chilling temperatures, and jumping in and out of cold water can have an effect on your body.
+Even in the summer months, water in and around Scotland can drop to chilling temperatures, and jumping in and out of cold water can have an effect on your body.
 Make sure you pack a towel and a warm change of clothes for after your swim.
 Even a warm flask of hot chocolate or tea wouldn't go a miss!